Update: Capital One has since bought out ING Direct. So while the name has changed, it seems that the method still works just as well.

 Video explaining the process

 Each one of the accounts that you open will be something that you are saving (budgeting) for.
-For example, I have my emergency, vacation, car maintenance, entertainment, clothing, and any other savings funds at Capital One.
-I put a fixed amount into each account every pay period (Capital One 360 can automate this if you would like).
+For example, I have my emergency, vacation, car maintenance, entertainment, clothing, and any other savings funds at Capital One 360.
+I put a fixed amount into each account every pay period (they can automate this if you would like).

 2. Open up a Capital One 360 Checking account

-It is really this checking account at Capital One that makes this budget system possible.
-You could still use the ING savings accounts to make a budget without the Capital One 360 checking account, but it will be much easier if you have the Capital One checking as well.
-And to be honest, I don’t think there is a better checking account out there that is better than ING’s.
+It is really this checking account at Capital One 360 that makes this budget system possible.
+You could still use the Capital One 360 savings accounts to make a budget without the Capital One 360 checking account, but it will be much easier if you have the ING checking as well.
+And to be honest, I don’t think there is a better checking account out there that is better than Capital One 360’s.

-Capital One’s 360 checking is unique in a few ways:
+Capital One 360’s Electric Orange checking is unique in a few ways:

-They do NOT offer checkbooks.
-(They do now offer checkbooks) It is a debit card based account
+- They do NOT offer checkbooks.
+It is a debit card based account

 - You can send E-Checks to someone elses bank account for free